-The VRA represents all those involved in delivering vocational rehabilitation services.
-A number of professional groups are involved from both health (NHS and private) and other government agencies e.g. the Department for Work and Pensions.
+The VRA represents all those involved in delivering VR services.
+Consequently a number of groups are involved from both health (NHS and private) and other government agencies e.g. the Department for Work and Pensions.

-We are aware of the deficient vocational rehabilitation services throughout the UK and strive to develop greater vocational rehabilitation provision with an appropriately skilled workforce.
-We are keen to help and encourage employers (through both human resources and occupational health) to be more aware of, and better understand, the value of providing vocational rehabilitation.
-This assists employers by keeping their employees in spite of ill health and reducing sickness absence; and aids the economy through reducing the costs of ill-health benefits.
+We are aware of the deficient VR services in the UK and strive to develop greater provision with an appropriately skilled workforce.
+We help and encourage employers (through both HR and occupational health) to be more aware of, and better understand, the value of providing VR.
+In turn this assists employers retain employees despite of ill health.
+It also helps reduce sickness absence and aids the economy through reducing the costs of ill-health benefits.

 The Association exists to:

-- promote and develop their personal, professional and practical skills
+- to promote and develop their personal, professional and practical skills; and also

-- maintain their awareness of a broad range of rehabilitation issues.
+- to maintain their awareness of a broad range of rehabilitation issues.

 The Association is committed to:

-- setting and furthering standards for future practitioners
+- setting and furthering standards for future practitioners; and also

 - providing a competence framework for users of vocational rehabilitation services.